“Don’t worry guys, I haven’t visited Europe yet. Just keep reading”

 I could remember how I enjoyed Tokyo at night.
 Sitting on a stone bench at a small park just beside my hostel with a cute matcha ice cream from Lawson, some chocolate almond Pocky on my table, and wishing if I could have 30 hours a day instead of 24.
 Many times I cheated myself to sleep after midnight even when I knew my eyes were wanted to close, and oxygen in my brain flew faster.
 Perhaps, I was fine enough living without ‘a world clock’.

-At night when one of my best friend, Rifda, asked me what I was doing in Tokyo that day, I had a story to tell.
+At night when one of my best friends, Rifda, asked me what I was doing in Tokyo that day, I had a story to tell.
 I was so passionate sharing about what I saw in Kyoto a day before we spoke on the phone.
 How Kyoto mesmerized me even I only spent three days.
 Also, I shared about my hostel and who I met.
 When I sent text before I called her, there was one sentence that made my eyes wide-opened.
 She mentioned that she was so happy when I shared about other travelers I met in Japan.
 She said, she realised that in this life dream does come true.
 She told me that I used to tell her years ago that someday I’ll have a lot of friends from all over the world.

 I probably forgot when I said so to Rifda.
 But I will always remember how it felt when I met other travelers in Japan.
 It was really